-This SoFi Active Investing review, will cover key features and help you decide if the free platform is best for you.
+This SoFi Active Investing review, will cover key features and help you decide if the fee-free SoFi Brokerage account is best for you.

 Who can resist a good deal, right?
 We appear to be programmed to chase deals and snap bargains.

-When it comes to investing, we must scrutinize all features of a deal to decide whether or not it is genuine.
+When it comes to investing, we must scrutinize all fees and features to decide whether or not it is right for you.

-That is where we come into the picture – we critically examine what is on offer so that you can make up your mind.
-You’ll get a 360 degrees view of the SoFi Invest Active Investing features which encompasses a SoFi Stock Trading Review as well.
-This SoFi Invest product tempts by offering commission and fee-free stock and ETFs trading along with access to financial advisors.
+We critically examine investment platforms to help you can make up your mind.
+You’ll get a 360 degree view of the SoFi Invest Active Investing features which encompasses a SoFi Stock Trading Review as well.
+This SoFi Invest product tempts by offering commission and fee-free stock, options and ETFs trading along with access to financial advisors.

 Read on to find out ‘How to Invest in SoFi?’, and whether it’s the right service for you.